-Annual Assessment of Independence and Tenure of Independent Directors
+The Board, based on the review made by the Nominating Annual Assessment of Independence and Tenure of Independent Committee, was satisfied with the level of independence demonstrated by them as Independent Directors of the Company.
+Directors However, due to the Bursa Securities Main Market Listing The Board recognises the importance of independence and Requirements on the 12-year tenure limit for Independent objectivity in its decision making process.
+The committee assessed Directors, the Board is exploring suitable candidates to fill the the Independent Directors' independence based on the criteria vacancies so caused.

-The Board recognises the importance of independence and objectivity in its decision making process.
-The committee assessed the Independent Directors' independence based on the criteria set out in Bursa Securities Main Market Listing Requirements.
+set out in Bursa Securities Main Market Listing Requirements.